Community Investment Campaign FAQ

 Any person or business who wants to support the Food Shed Co-op can donate through the options located on our donations webpage.
 Tax deductible options are available.

 The Food Shed Co-op has already purchased the land to build our store.
-A successful capital campaign raised $1.75 million by mid-October 2021 from owners.
-The board is in the process of securing our commercial financing.
-This means we can begin construction in the spring of 2023 with a targeted open date of summer 2023.
+A successful capital campaign raised $1.65 million ending in late 2021.
+Our General Manager and Board are in the process of securing all of our financing.
+This means we can begin construction in the spring of 2023 with a targeted open date of fall 2023.

 In late 2020, the Food Shed Co-op acquired land from the Mayo Clinic that is within the target boundaries identified by our market study.
 The acquired site is within the City of Woodstock, Illinois at 10806 US HWY 14, Woodstock, IL 60098.